Information ecology

 Information ecology is the application of ecological concepts for modeling the information society.
 It considers the dynamics and properties of the increasingly dense, complex and important digital informational environment.
 "Information ecology" often is used as metaphor, viewing the information space as an ecosystem, the information ecosystem.

-Information ecology also makes a connection to the concept of collective intelligence and knowledge ecology (Pór 2000).
-Eddy et al. (2014) use information ecology for science-policy integration in ecosystems-based management (EBM).
+Information ecology also makes a connection to the concept of collective intelligence and knowledge ecology.
+Eddy, Hearn, Luther & van Zyll de Jong (2014) use information ecology for science-policy integration in ecosystems-based management (EBM).

 Networked information economy

 In The Wealth of Networks: How Social Production Transforms Markets and Freedom, a book published in 2006 and available under a Creative Commons license on its own wikispace, Yochai Benkler provides an analytic framework for the emergence of the networked information economy that draws deeply on the language and perspectives of information ecology together with observations and analyses of high-visibility examples of successful peer production processes, citing Wikipedia as a prime example.

-Bonnie Nardi and Vicki O'Day in their book "Information Ecologies: Using Technology with Heart," (Nardi & O’Day 1999) apply the ecology metaphor to local environments, such as libraries and schools, in preference to the more common metaphors for technology as tool, text, or system.
+Bonnie Nardi and Vicki O'Day in their book Information Ecologies: Using Technology with Heart apply the ecology metaphor to local environments, such as libraries and schools, in preference to the more common metaphors for technology as tool, text, or system.

-In different domains / disciplines
+In different domains and disciplines

 Anthropology

-Nardi and O’Day's book represents the first specific treatment of information ecology by anthropologists.
-H.E.
-Kuchka situates information within socially-distributed cognition of cultural systems.
+Nardi and O'Day's book represents the first specific treatment of information ecology by anthropologists.
+H. E. Kuchka (a collective pseudonym) situates information within socially-distributed cognition of cultural systems.
 Casagrande and Peters use information ecology for an anthropological critique of Southwest US water policy.
 Stepp (1999) published a prospectus for the anthropological study of information ecology.

 Knowledge management

-Information ecology was used as book title by Thomas H. Davenport and Laurence Prusak (Davenport & Prusak 1997), with a focus on the organization dimensions of information ecology.
+Information ecology was used as book title by Thomas H. Davenport and Laurence Prusak, with a focus on the organization dimensions of information ecology.
 There was also an academic research project at DSTC called Information ecology, concerned with distributed information systems and online communities.

 Law

-Law schools represent another area where the phrase is gaining increasing acceptance, e.g.

-NYU Law School Conference Towards a Free Information Ecology and a lecture series on Information ecology at Duke University Law School's Center for the Study of the Public Domain.
+Law schools represent another area where the phrase is gaining increasing acceptance, e.g. NYU Law School Conference Towards a Free Information Ecology and a lecture series on Information ecology at Duke University Law School's Center for the Study of the Public Domain.